-In my research of strange and unsettling subjects, I have often encountered photographs of Raymond Robinson; almost always out of context and rarely associated with his identity.
+In my research of strange and unsettling subjects, I have often encountered photographs of Raymond Robinson, almost always out of context and rarely associated with his identity.
 Admittedly, his image is striking, and it is easy to see how it might be co-opted into any number of dark narratives.
 Sometimes, urban legends are best preserved in their mystery, left to flourish in our collective imagination and passed on through the ages.
-However, in the case of Ray Robinson, maybe the truth is a more merciful approach to his story.
+However, in the case of Ray Robinson, maybe just re-telling the truth is a more merciful approach to his story.

-Throughout western Pennsylvania, there are many urban legends about the Green Man, or Charlie No-Face as he is sometimes called.
-Most tell of a mutated monstrosity of a man with glowing green skin and no eyes, who wanders the lonely stretches of State Route 351 praying on stranded motorists.
+Throughout western Pennsylvania, there are many urban legends about the Green Man or Charlie No-Face, as he is sometimes called.
+Most tell of a mutated monstrosity of a man with glowing green skin and no eyes who wanders the lonely stretches of State Route 351, praying on stranded motorists.
 His horrific visage is generally attributed to an industrial accident involving electricity, radiation, or sometimes chemicals.
 Often, shunned places such as abandoned houses or dilapidated buildings are attached to the legend and said to be his home.

-It was only in the last years of his life, when he retired to an assisted living facility, that Raymond Robinson ended his late-night walks, and on June 11, 1985 he passed away at the age of seventy-four.
+It was only in the last years of his life, when he retired to an assisted living facility, that Raymond Robinson ended his late-night walks and, on June 11, 1985, he passed away at the age of seventy-four.
 His memory, for better or worse, lives on in the Green Man, Charlie No-Face, and the countless other iterations conceived and disseminated by purveyors of urban legends.